git/git.github.io/rev_news/drafts/edition-74.md

   such implementation details.

   Dscho also made a number of small code suggestions.
-One was about how the variable encoding the edit related options is checked.
+One was about how the variable encoding of the edit related options is checked.
 Another one was to get rid of an assert() statement that Elijah's patch introduced.
 While Elijah agreed with the first one, he disagreed about the second, which started a small discussion